 Scholarships, Contests, Etc.

 There are some scholarships available to high school juniors.
-Listen to the morning announcements, check the bulletin board outside the Guidance Office and visit the LHS or WPHS Guidance web page.
+Listen to the morning announcements, check the whiteboard outside the Guidance Office and visit the LHS or WPHS Guidance web page.

 GET INVOLVED!
 MANY SCHOLARSHIPS RECOGNIZE COMMUNITY SERVICE.

 The QuestBridge College Prep Scholars Program is designed for Juniors who have shown outstanding academic ability despite financial challenges, and who show the potential to attend top colleges.
 Awards include free prep test, all expense-paid campus visits, scholarships to summer programs, college essay coaching, distinction as a competitive candidate for admission to the QuestBridge college partners, etc. Applicants should have a strong academic record, (primarily A’s), and an annual income of less than $65,000 (typical family of four.)
-The majority of applicants are in the top 5-10% of their class with tests scores above 1260 on SAT or 27 on ACT.
-Test scores are not required.
+The majority of applicants are in the top 5-10% of their class.
+Test scores are not required but about 77% of last year’s College Prep Scholars scored above 1270 on the SAT or 26 on the ACT.
 The selection criteria includes academic achievement, financial need, and teacher and character recommendations.
-Applications are available online at http://www.questbridge.org with a deadline of March 24, 2021.
+Applications will be available early February 2022 at https://www.questbridge.org/ (deadline TBA).

-Manhattan College & ACE Mentorship Program is offering a FREE summer engineering awareness program which will include lectures and laboratory experiences related to concepts in science and the various engineering disciplines such as civil, mechanical, chemical, electrical, environmental, and computer engineering.
-Contact Mrs. O’Neill (LHS) or Ms. Zadra (WPHS) in Guidance for details and application.
-Deadline: April 9, 2021.
+Manhattan College & ACE Mentorship Program is offering a FREE summer engineering awareness program for current 10th and 11th grade minority and women high school students which will include lectures and laboratory experiences related to concepts in science and the various engineering disciplines such as civil, mechanical, chemical, electrical, environmental, and computer engineering.
+Visit https://manhattancollege.formstack.com/forms/summer_engineering_program_registration for more information and to apply to the program.
+Deadline: April 8, 2022.
 There is limited space, it is recommended you apply early.
-All programs are subject to change based on funding and the Covid pandemic.
+All programs are subject to change based on funding and Covid.

-Mercy College Leadership Academy 2021 (three one-week sessions: June 27-July 3, July 11-17, July 25-31) is for rising seniors, with a 90+ GPA, a passion for business, proven leadership skills and excellence in public speaking.
-Free tuition and housing; there is a required $300 fee to cover the cost of food.
+Mercy College Leadership Academy 2022 (three one-week sessions: June 26-July 2, July 10-16, July 24-30) is for rising seniors, with a 90+ GPA, demonstrated leadership skills, a passion for business, proven leadership skills and excellence in public speaking.
+The fee is $495 (includes tuition, housing, food & activities), if you apply prior to March 31, 2022; fee will be $795 thereafter.
 To learn more and apply, visit: www.mercy.edu/business/leadership/academy.
 Even though there is no application deadline date, it is highly recommended that you apply early for this competitive program.